valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

-The life cycle of a service registered in the Autonolas Protocol passes through the following states:
+The life cycle of a service minted in the Autonolas Protocol passes through the following states:

 1. Pre-Registration
 2. Active Registration